Akhila-1708/Todo-list_multiplier.ai/README.md

-Hi there, It's a full-stack app built in React.js for the frontend and Node.js for the backend.
+Hi I am Akhila, It's a full-stack app built in React.js for the frontend and Node.js for the backend.
 And I've used Mongodb's atlas as a cloud service provider to store data.
 This app is a simple TODO APP, this is just to showcase the basic working of a Full-stack application built in MERN.
 This app includes all the CRUD operations performed via exposed APIs
 Frontend -
 react-bootstrap : for frontend CSS framework
 Backend -